Scholae aestivae in Italia:

 We shall read together some relevant passages from authors of various ages, in order to hear the voice of classical writers, as it were, where their echo is stronger.

-– the morning of the 7th of July, if you intend to follow the Greek course only;
+– the morning of the 13th of July, if you choose option B;

 How to reach us

 You can get to Montella by car or by bus.
 Buses leave from Rome to Montella every day: some of them have no intermediate stops, some stop at Avellino, where you will have to change buses for Montella.
 Buses also leave daily from Naples and Salerno to Avellino: once you are at Avellino, you will have to change buses for Montella.

 If you like, with a little extra charge we can send a car to Avellino to pick you up.
 You can get to Avellino from many other Italian cities, by bus or by train.